 (Hantavirus Pulmonary Syndrome)

 There is no specific treatment for hantavirus infection.
-Treatment will focus on treating your symptoms, providing breathing support, and making you comfortable.
+Treatment often involves intensive care in the hospital.
+Care will focus on easing symptoms and breathing support.
+It may include:

 American Lung Association